pnpm/pnpm.io/docs/package_json.md

 }
 ```

-You may specify the package to which the overriden dependency belongs by separating the package selector from the dependency selector with a ">", for example `qar@1>zoo` will only override the `zoo` dependency of any `qar@1` dependency.
+You may specify the package the overriden dependency belongs to by
+separating the package selector from the dependency selector with a ">", for
+example `qar@1>zoo` will only override the `zoo` dependency of `qar@1`, not for
+any other dependencies.

 ### pnpm.neverBuiltDependencies